-First patients dosed in charity funded clinical trial, to test the safety and effectiveness of Tamoxifen as a treatment for Duchenne Muscular Dystrophy
+First patients dosed in charity funded clinical trial, to test the safety and effectiveness of tamoxifen for DMD

 Duchenne UK has worked closely with the team in Switzerland (pictured below) for the last 12 months to help get this trial up and running, and has committed £575,000, along with E-Rare, Duchenne Parent Project in Holland, and the Monaco Association against Muscular Dystrophy.

 Tamoxifen has been used to treat breast cancer since the 1980s.
 It is also used for hormonal disorders in pre-pubescent boys.

 This placebo control, 48-week clinical trial will look at how safe and effective Tamoxifen might be as a potential treatment for DMD.

 We are pleased to share the news that the trial will be for both ambulant and non-ambulant patients with DMD.

 Professor Dirk Fischer, from University Children’s Hospital in Basel, Switzerland said:

 “Duchenne UK and the other patient organisations came in with funding at a very critical moment.
 Despite a positive evaluation and a recommendation by the E-Rare review process, this trial would not have been possible at all without the co-funding from Duchenne UK and the other patient organisations.
 I am extremely grateful for their ongoing support, which has included not only financial help, but also help negotiating with regulatory authorities and other involved parties.”